Our free online JPG to Word converter lets you transform images into editable DOCX documents. No registration or software to install.

 Quick Answers to Your JPG to Word Questions

 Yes!
-Smallpdf’s JPG to Word converter is completely free to use, with no sign-up or installation required.
+Smallpdf’s JPG to Word converter is completely free to use, with no sign-up or installation needed.
 You can convert straight from your browser, and if you create an account, you’ll unlock additional Pro features like OCR for editable text.

-How do I improve OCR accuracy?
+How to improve OCR accuracy?